gilch/hissp/docs/style_guide.rst

 :term:`Comment token`\ s are normally discarded by the reader in Lissp, but they are a valid target for :term:`tagging token`\ s, in which case they may be treated as literal values.
-Avoid using inline or margin comments as commentary between a tag and its target, as this can cause errors when they are instead treated as arguments.
+Avoid carelessly using inline or margin comments as commentary between a tag and its target, as this can cause errors when they are instead treated as arguments.
 (Usually, tags are attached to one argument, so this doesn't come up, but e.g. the bundled decorator tag `:@##<Colon_At_Hash_>` typically is not.)
-You may use a discarded string instead ``_#"NB foo"``.
+You can explicitly use the discard tag ``_#`` on a comment token in that case.
 A good syntax highlighter specialized for Lissp may be able to indicate when a comment token is not discarded, but a traditional Lisp editor like Emacs ``lisp-mode`` would not.